-- a) The Medium Term Financial Plan in respect of the Capital Programme as set out in Appendix 3 Table 1 be approved as the Estimated Outturn in respect of 2015/16, and as the Original Programme in respect of 2016/17 to 2018/19. - b) That Council approve the financial provision for the proposed regeneration scheme at North Wingfield including the associated prudential borrowing of £3.173m, on the basis that a further report setting out the final details of the proposals be agreed by Cabinet. - c) The Asset Management Group be requested to continue with its work of identifying suitable assets for disposal or redevelopment in order to fund the Council's Capital d) That Council reaffirms its previous decision to utilise the £1.1m of capital receipts arising from the sale of the Saltergate to repay a corresponding amount of the £3m of Prudential Borrowing incurred to fund the asset rationalisation scheme, with a further £0.4m of capital receipts used to fund work on Mill Lane reclamation rather than utilising Invest to Save funding.
+a) The Medium Term Financial Plan in respect of the Capital Programme as set out in Appendix 3 Table 1 be approved as the Estimated Outturn in respect of 2015/16, and as the Original Programme in respect of 2016/17 to 2018/19.

+- b) That Council approve the financial provision for the proposed regeneration scheme at North Wingfield including the associated prudential borrowing of £3.173m, on the basis that a further report setting out the final details of the proposals be agreed by Cabinet. - c) The Asset Management Group be requested to continue with its work of identifying suitable assets for disposal or redevelopment in order to fund the Council's Capital Programme, reduce revenue costs and support the wider regeneration of the District. - d) That Council reaffirms its previous decision to utilise the £1.1m of capital receipts arising from the sale of the Saltergate to repay a corresponding amount of the £3m of Prudential Borrowing incurred to fund the asset rationalisation scheme, with a further £0.4m of capital receipts used to fund work on Mill Lane reclamation rather than utilising Invest to Save funding.